nautobot/nautobot/nautobot/docs/plugins/development.md

 | ObjectBulkCreateViewMixin  | bulk_create  |
 | ObjectBulkUpdateViewMixin  | bulk_update  |

-For example, for a DetailView template for `yourpluginmodel`, the template name will be `yourplugin/yourpluginmodel_retrieve.html`, for a BulkCreateView template for `yourpluginmodel`, the template name will be `yourplugin/yourpluginmodel_bulk_create.html` and etc.
+For example, for a DetailView template for `YourPluginModel`, the template name will be `yourplugin/yourpluginmodel_retrieve.html`, for a BulkCreateView template for `yourpluginmodel`, the template name will be `yourplugin/yourpluginmodel_bulk_create.html` and etc.

-If you do not specify your own templates in `templates/yourpluginmodel` folder, `NautobotUIViewSet` will fall back to `generic/object_{self.action}.html`.
+If you do not provide your own templates in the `yourplugin/templates/yourplugin` folder, `NautobotUIViewSet` will fall back to `generic/object_{self.action}.html`.

 Since in many cases the `create` and `update` templates for a model will be identical, you are not required to create both.
 If you provide a `{app_label}/{model_opts.model_name}_create.html` file but not a `{app_label}/{model_opts.model_name}_update.html` file, then when you update an object, it will fall back to `{app_label}/{model_opts.model_name}_create.html` and vice versa.